23 Nov 2016 • BLOG - News

 Your customers are impatiently waiting to receive their emails to activate their subscriptions or for their order confirmations.
 These essential emails, which are called transactional emails also have the highest click and opening rates.

-Separating marketing and transactional email traffic in your account will enable you to avoid having your transactional messages completely blocked after sending marketing emails with too high bounce or spam rates.
+Separating marketing and transactional email traffic in your account will enable you to avoid having your transactional messages completely blocked after sending marketing emails with high bounce or spam rates.
 Make sure you read our latest article on deliverability to find out about all the best practices and to guarantee the success of your marketing campaigns.

 As soon as you sign up for a paid subscription, you have the option of creating sub-accounts by sending a simple request to support.
-The addition of API codes is only valid on your main account.
+The addition of API keys is only valid on your main account.

 - In our example, we have created two in total to separate our transactional emails from our marketing emails.